aws-samples/arduino-aws-greengrass-iot/README.md

 --------------------

-The library is based on the latest (as of January 2020) Amazon iot C-SDK version 3.0.1 https://github.com/aws/aws-iot-device-sdk-embedded-C/releases/tag/v3.0.1.
+The library is based on the latest (as of January 2020) Amazon IoT C-SDK version 3.0.1 https://github.com/aws/aws-iot-device-sdk-embedded-C/releases/tag/v3.0.1.
 Future version of the SDK can be found on https://github.com/aws/aws-iot-device-sdk-embedded-C and might require a recompilation of the AWSGreengrassIoT code.
 The library makes use of some standard Arduino libraries: WiFi,